Junqo-org/junqo-platform/docs/developer/frontend.md

 ### Configuration

-To configure the frontend, you can use flutter build environment variables when building the app or `.env` files in the `junqo_front` directory.
+To configure the frontend, you can use flutter build environment variables when building the app or `.env` files in the `junqo_front/config/` directory.
 If an environment variable is not found, the default value will be used.

 Here is the list of environment variables used by the **frontend**:

 - `API_URL`: The URL of the backend API.
 Default: `http://localhost:4200/graphql`

-Create a `.env` file in the frontend directory and add the following environment variables:
+Create a `.env` file in the `junqo_front/config/` directory and add the following environment variables:

 ```env
 # Url of the junqo-platform backend